UCSD-ECEMAE-148/fall-2025-final-project-team-14/README.md

 - **DepthAI:** Pipeline for running Neural Networks on the OAK-D camera.
 - **YOLOv8:** Object detection model trained for container recognition.
 - **Pupil AprilTags:** Library for robust fiducial marker detection.
-- **Docker:** Used to containerize the development environment for the Jetson Nano.
+- **Docker:** Used to containerize the development environment for the PI.

 ---

 ## **How to Run**

 ### **Prerequisites**
-- Nvidia Jetson Nano with UCSD Robocar Docker image installed.
+- PI 5 with UCSD Robocar Docker image installed.
 - **Dependencies:** `depthai>=2.28.0.0` and `pupil-apriltags`.
 - Calibrated VESC and steering servos.